Port of Alicante Cruise Guide, Spain (UPDATED 2023)

 There are a few ways to get to Santa Barbara Castle:

-• On foot: There are several pedestrian routes that you can take to reach the top (a moderate to the strenuous level of fitness is required).
+• On foot: There are several pedestrian routes that you can take to reach the top (a moderate to strenuous level of fitness is required).

-• Lift: There is an elevator situated in front of the Postiguet beach, in Avenida Juan Bautista Lafora.
-The cost of the lift is 2.70€.
+• Lift: An elevator is in front of the Postiguet beach, in Avenida Juan Bautista Lafora.

-• Minibus: There is a shuttle service that starts at Plaza del Doctor Gómez Ulla, in front of MARQ (Archaeological Museum of Alicante) and the fare is 1.45€ each way.
+• Minibus: A shuttle service is available and starts at Plaza del Doctor Gómez Ulla, in front of MARQ (Archaeological Museum of Alicante).
 These buses run every 20 minutes or even more frequently on cruise days, however, this option is not recommended for cruise passengers as the bus stop is located on the opposite side of the hill.

 • Alicante Turibus: One of the stops of Turibus is right in front of the castle.